Considering a request - Statutory flexible working requests

 • sexual orientation

-This applies to flexible working requests, including the way you handle it and the decision you make.
+This applies to flexible working requests, including:

 Example of discrimination